Blogs

 Paid advertising on TikTok offers a unique opportunity for universities to increase brand awareness among their target audiences and boost website traffic to enrollment landing pages.
 Here is a breakdown of the different ad types that TikTok currently offers:

-In-feed video ads are the most popular on TikTok, appearing on viewers’ “For You Pages,” and should be between 9-16 seconds.
-These ads feature a clickable CTA button which can be used to drive traffic to an external landing page or to your brand’s TikTok account.
+In-feed video ads are the most popular (and organic) on TikTok, appearing as just another video on viewers’ “For You Pages.”
+This type of ad generally receives the most in-app engagement since users can like and comment on it.
+In-feed video ads can be up to 60s, but TikTok recommends they still be short and snappy.
+Additionally, these ads feature a clickable CTA button which can be used to drive traffic to an external landing page or to your brand’s TikTok account.
+These ads are ideal for brands just wanting to get more recognition.

 Brand Takeover Ads